edsu/inkdroid.org/_posts/2020-09-26-fuzzy-matching.md

 This pattern is generally known as [query-by-example], where the exchange is kind of like a fill-in-the-blank [MadLibs] game where the client provides the fill-in-the blank statement and the service fills-in-the-blanks and returns it.
-Maybe [Cards-Against-Humanity] is a better morecontemporary example.
+Maybe [Cards-Against-Humanity] is a better, more contemporary example.
 Facebook promulgated the GraphQL standard and it's used quite a bit now, notably on GitHub.